Nature-Inspired-Algorithms/Introduction-To-Algorithms-for-Data-Mining-and-Machine-Learning/README.md

 https://www.sciencedirect.com/book/9780128172162/introduction-to-algorithms-for-data-mining-and-machine-learning

-## Lecture notes/slides are downloadable from the folder.
+## Lecture notes/slides are downloadable from this folder (see the above PDFs).